Self-adhesive and takes any shape you can imagine. Squeeze Abeego around anything and everything. It’s like a handshake–the firmer, the better.

 A little love will ensure a lasting relationship with your Abeego.
 With proper care, you can expect your Abeego to last over a year.

-All materials used are natural so deeply pigmented foods may contribute to the personality of your Abeego.
-You can minimize staining by rinsing Abeego in cold water shortly after food has been removed.
-Avoid prolonged contact with oily or greasy foods.
+Abeego is all natural so deeply pigmented foods may add to its personality.
+Minimize staining by rinsing Abeego in cold water shortly after food has been removed.
+Limit relations with oily or greasy foods to a quick fling.

-Allow food to cool slightly before covering and avoid placing hot food directly on your Abeego.
-Keep away from all sources of heat and open flame.
+Beeswax melts.
+Protect your Abeego from the dishwasher, microwave and warm dishwater.
+Allow food to cool before covering or wrapping.
+Like your favorite ice cream, keep away from all sources of heat and open flame.

 Cutting your Abeego.